A ROUND OF LIGHT MIX POSSIBLE WEDNESDAY

 WEDNESDAY: N/NE 5-10 MPH

-THURSDAY: Windy with mostly cloudy skies.
+THURSDAY: Windy.
+Clouds decrease.
 Rain passes SOUTH.
 Clearing late.
-HIGH: 43 LOW: 26
+HIGH: 43 LOW: 25

 SUNDAY: Mild and breezy with increasing clouds.
 Rain at night?
 HIGH: 58 LOW: 42